emnoxx/rawr/README.md

 # Installation
 First you need to install the dependencies (listed in dependencies.txt)
 Debian: `cat dependencies.txt | sudo apt install `

 now, clone the repo:
 `git clone https://github.com/emnoxx/rawr.git`,

 then cd into the repo's scripts directory:
 `cd rawr/scripts`,

 and now execute the install.sh script
 `./install.sh`

-now follow the instructions and you're set!
+now follow the instructions in the script and you're set!

 If you only want to run a binary, run the export.sh script (located in the scripts directory) and find the binary in the exports directory.